joshsanchez98/CreativeProgrammingAndElectronics/Aug_5_Final_Project/secondDraft.md

 **Part 1:**
 My first part is to create an interactive project where users can input their songs, and from that input, the user can view generated artworks that change according to the settings that are either 1) defined by the user manually or 2) pre-defined according to the aspects of the song (length, structure, amplitude, genre, etc.)
 *Software/Hardware Tools: Web design libraries (HTML, CSS, Javascript) and Processing*:
 - Processing: Creates the visuals on a generated screen iteratively, and will play the MP4 provided.
+(For demonstration purposes, we'll have to begin with sample songs first, and then see if time permits to incorporate the ability to adjust any song.)
 - Web Design Libraries: Will to utilized to design an web interface where the user may interact and import songs and establish settings for the artwork to follow.
+(For demonstration purposes, the interface may have to be very rudimentary and simple, and not very stylistic or design-appealing.)
+- **I am identifying this part as the most difficult component for the project.** Generating a visually appealing artwork that correlates with the intricies of the song in real-time may an extremely difficult task, both computationally and organizationally.
+To mitigate this task, I must research how to incorporate MP4 and Processing early in the process (latest figured out by the end of August 7th on Friday), and possibly even educate myself about how to incorporate Processing code and fucntionality onto a webpage.
+I truly want the final product of *Sound Experience* to be completely functional and usable by anyone on the internet, so I think this part may be a daunting task.

 <img src = 'https://github.com/joshsanchez98/CreativeProgrammingAndElectronics/blob/master/Aug_3_Final_Project/image_4.jpg'>